MarcFrankfurt/Bioweb3D/README.md

 bioWeb3D
 ========

-Visualisation of sex worker arrests statistical data sets with bioWeb3D open software tool.
+Visualisation of arrests statistical data sets with bioWeb3D open software tool.

-This novel interactive visual aproach to check sex worker arrest data from the US has been added by Arrest Mapper Project `bit.ly/arrestmap`.
+This novel interactive visual approach to check sex worker arrest data from the US has been added by Arrest Mapper Project `bit.ly/arrestmap`.
 One only needs to download two text files with FBI arrest data, start a browser app and then you can display millions of arrest data points for intuitive 3D data reviewing.
-The open software was developed at European Molecular Biology Laboratory Cambrige (_and is somehow related to this years nobel price for chemistry_).
+The open software was developed at European Molecular Biology Laboratory Cambrige (_and its use somehowe inspired by this years nobel price for chemistry_).